chriszarate/docker-wordpress/readme.md

-- `PHPUNIT_WP_CONTENT_LINKS`: A space-separated list of paths, relative to `/var/www/html/wp-content/`, that should be symlinked into the WordPress unit test suite directory so that they are available during testing.
+- `PHPUNIT_WP_CONTENT_LINKS`: A space-separated list of paths, relative to `/var/www/html/wp-content/`, that should be symlinked into the WordPress unit test suite directory (`/tmp/wordpress/latest/`) so that they are available during testing.
+Provide the unit test suite directory using a Docker volume.

 ## Xdebug